IRT Diffuse Field Equalized

 Innerfidelity measurement PDF

 What do I think of it?
 I'm going to admit that this sort of frequency response isn't really my thing.
-While the mids are amazingly accurate it's not as musical as the K240 Sextetts.
+While the mids are amazingly accurate it's not as fun as the K240 Sextetts.
 While the accentuated treble is around where I prefer, it contributes to the overall cold-sounding tonality.
 And while bass is one of those details that I'm a bit more lenient on, this is a bit too much.

 I respect it but I don't really enjoy it.
 Regardless, I regard hobbies that change your perspective to be one of the most valuable, and audio certainly deserves that title.